 - Efficiency – the system serving the container environments can work very efficiently if it is tailored to the needs and the way the containers work.
 For example, software shares the core of a machine’s operating system.
 In this way, sharing between containers can take place.

-- Easy management – the platform that manages containerization automates the process of installation, scaling, and management of activities and services related to the transport of goods in containers.
-Such a platform can greatly facilitate a number of tasks, such as management such as scaling container applications, logging and debugging, launching new versions of applications providing monitoring, and more.
+- Easy management – the platform that manages containerization automates the process of installation, scaling and management of activities and services related to the transport of goods in containers.
+Such a platform can greatly facilitate a number of tasks, such as management such as scaling container applications, logging and debugging, launching new versions of applications and providing monitoring, and more.

 - Error reduction – each container management application is isolated and works independently of the others.
 In this way, the occurrence of one container in malfunction will not lead to the interruption of the others in the chain.

-What are container freight stations (CFS)?
+What are container freight stations (CFS):

 Container freight stations perform very important functions in any supply chain that relates to internal point intermodal (IPI) loads.
 The main advantage of the stations is that they are designed to help with logistics.

 The most frequent customers of these companies are freight forwarders.
-In general, however, the container freight forwarding service can be used not only by freight forwarders but also by logistics service providers, as well as third parties wishing to transport freight to the end user (customer).
+In general, however, the container freight forwarding service can be used not only by freight forwarders, but also by logistics service providers, as well as third parties wishing to transport freight to the end user (customer).

 For greater convenience, container freight stations are situated rationally – close to ports and large inland distribution cities.

-Main advantages and functions of CFS:
+Main advantages and functions of CFS

-- Consolidation of LCL shipments into a larger container.
+- Consolidation of LCL shipments into a larger container;

 - Transfer of IPI containers with smaller capacity to larger ones, thus saving significant transportation costs and exercising greater inventory control.